djq/dusp_viz/preparation.md

 # Programs to install

 We will be using the following software programs during this workshop.

-These are:
+## 10 -12: Urban Data Management and Visualization

 * R: http://www.r-project.org/
 * Rstudio: http://rstudio.org/
 * QGIS: http://www.qgis.org/

+## Web-Based Mapping and Data Visualization

 For the afternoon session, you need a text-editor that provides syntax-coloring and web accesible space.
 Here are some options for text-editors: